 It converts your speech to digital text.
 It also allows the user to control the computer using voice commands.
 This software is widely used by people who have difficulty using a mouse, keyboard or using other forms of computer input device.

-Location: This software is on a laptop that can be borrowed from the Student Disability Service with prior agreement (contact details above).
+Location: This software is located in accessible study room 1 and 3 in the Main Library and on a laptop that can be borrowed from the Student Disability Service with prior agreement (contact details above).

 Many people find it easier to construct plans and visualise work to be done by creating structured visual images, or 'mind maps'.

 In this manner it is easy to create as many different topics as you need, move them around, make links between them and set up sub-headings and attach notes.